Ensemble transport smoothing. Part I: Unified framework: Transport, sparsity, and conditional sampling

 Let us now consider an illustrative example in which we have an arbitrary $K$-dimensional multivariate Gaussian target distribution $p=\mathcal{N}(\boldsymbol{\mu},\boldsymbol{\Sigma})$ with mean vector $\boldsymbol{\mu}$ and covariance matrix $\boldsymbol{\Sigma}$.
 Without loss of generality, we will assume $\boldsymbol{\mu}=\mathbf{0}$ in the following, as we can standardize the target ensemble before applying the transport map, as long as we undo this shift afterwards.
 We wish to find a lower-triangular transport map $\SKR$ which transforms samples $\w \sim p$ into samples $\z \sim \eta$ from the standard Gaussian reference distribution $\eta=\mathcal{N}(\mathbf{0},\mathbf{I})$.
 In this Gaussian setting, the transport map is necessarily linear, and hence our lower-triangular $\SKR\left(\w\right)$ can be expressed as a product of a lower-triangular coefficient matrix $\mathbf{C} \in \mathbb{R}^{K \times K}$ with the vector $\w$:

 With access to the covariance matrix $\boldsymbol{\Sigma}$, the coefficient matrix $\mathbf{C}$ that minimizes the KL divergence from $\SKR^\sharp\eta$ to $p$ can be derived in closed form.
-It suffices to recognize that the covariance of the Gaussian pushforward density $\SKR_{\sharp} p$ should match the covariance of the reference density under this choice.
+It suffices to recognize that the covariance of the Gaussian pushforward pdf $\SKR_{\sharp} p$ should match the covariance of the reference pdf under this choice.
 That is,

 where $\mathbb{E}[\z]=\mathbf{0}$ and $\mathbb{E}[\w]=\mathbf{0}$ as assumed above.
 Writing the Cholesky factorization of the covariance matrix $\boldsymbol{\Sigma} = \mathbf{L}\mathbf{L}^{\top }$ shows that the lower triangular coefficient matrix $\mathbf{C}$ is simply the inverse of the Cholesky factor $\mathbf{L}$, i.e., $\mathbf{C}=\mathbf{L}^{-1}$.
 It is also important to note that the precision matrix $\boldsymbol{\Sigma}^{-1}$ of a multivariate Gaussian encodes all pairwise conditional independence properties of the components of $\w$.
 Manipulating Equation~\ref{eq:pre_cholesky} shows that the precision matrix is connected to the triangular map coefficient matrix $\mathbf{C}$ via $\boldsymbol{\Sigma}^{-1} = \mathbf{C}^{\top }\mathbf{C}$.
 In other words, $\mathbf{C}$ can be understood as a Cholesky factor of the precision matrix (in the Gaussian case), and thus it inherits sparsity when the precision matrix is sparse---i.e., when the target distribution has conditional independence.
 For more on this topic, see \cite{Baptista2021LearningTransport,Morrison2017BeyondSetting,Spantini2018InferenceCouplings}.